SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

    When the server receives a command, it'll send an event to itself called ``message`` which will have two parameters.
 The two parameters are the client data who sent it and the raw data which was received.

+- ``*``

+   This will be called when there is no listener for an incoming command and data.
+The three parameters are the client data, the command, and the content.

 Client:

 - ``client_connect``